Technology-for-the-Poorest-Billion/2024-ideabatic-beam/code/README.md

 - A smaller on circuit temperature sensing component can be used (i.e. a TMP36) instead of the bulky DHT22 module currently used to improve the power draw, and allowing for more flexibility instead of relying on a library.
 - The overall size of the module can be reduced by sourcing more use case specific components.
 - A rechargeable battery can be used to provide the required lifetime, though this would require a battery management system too, along with a USB port which could reduce water resistance.
-- A different microcontroller with even lower power draw may be preferable.
+- A different microcontroller with even lower power draw may be preferable, possibly an ESP32, which has the added benefit of being very small.